mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 When you need to execute specific functions, you might reach a point in which you need to perform for loops again.
 If you want to avoid this, this section explains how to create custom vectorized operations.
-There are two types of vectorization:
+In this case,  `numba` creates these functions to be used as `numpy ufuncs` objects.
+There are two types of vectorizations:

 - Those which operate on scalars, these are “universal functions” or ufuncs: Simpler to set up but worse flow control.